junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean ignores her.
 "What do you know about the angel-expelling spell?"

 "Angelic exorcism?
 Why, trouble in paradise?"
 Meg looks truly intrigued now.
 "Cas piss you off so bad you're gonna banish him to Heaven?
-That's surely more fascinating than any Saturday night soup opera."
+That's surely more fascinating than any Saturday night soap opera."

 "Not like that."
 The thought of Cas leaving for Heaven makes his stomach twist.
 Dean shifts his feet.